delshadv/MRI_MEG_Combination/README.md

 HarvardOxford-combo-maxprob-thr25-2mm.nii : Harvard-Oxford atlas (116 ROIs)
 ctx_dist.csv :  Additional confound (mean distance from cortex to sensor)
 supplementary : This directory includes all complementary functions and scripts, needed to run above codes
 derived : All csv files needed to reproduce results

+This code is for replicating experiment by paper titled "Late Combination shows that MEG adds to MRI in classifying MCI versus Control?"

+Cite this paper if you are using part of code:

+"Late Combination shows that MEG adds to MRI in classifying MCI versus Control?" will be specified later.

 Work in progress